basho/basho_docs/source/languages/en/riak/theory/concepts/Eventual-Consistency.md

 the bucket `premier-league-managers`.
 This bucket has `allow_mult` set to `false`, which means that Riak will resolve all conflicts by itself.

-Now let's stay that a node in this cluster has recently recovered from failure and has an old copy of the key `manchester-manager` stored in it, with the value `Alex Ferguson`.
+Now let's say that a node in this cluster has recently recovered from failure and has an old copy of the key `manchester-manager` stored in it, with the value `Alex Ferguson`.
 The problem is that Sir Ferguson stepped down in 2013 and is no longer the manager.
 Fortunately, the